Guns and Bombs

 —————

-That’s discouraging to me.
-I support stronger gun control laws, not because they will necessarily prevent horrific events but because they define our national interest and intent to curb those events.
+discouraging to me.
+I support stronger gun control laws, not because they will

+interest and intent to curb those events.
 So I wonder what the emotionalism is all about.
 It seems to go beyond Second Amendment rights.
 It’s more primal than any law.

 I remember my own fascination with guns when I was a kid in the 1940s and early ‘50s.
 My father didn’t own one and my mother was anti-gun, so, influenced by the old western movies on television then, I played with cap guns and practiced my fast draw in the mirror.
 Eventually, it seems, I outgrew that because guns didn’t touch me again until the early 1970s, when I found myself living in a commune with rural hippies who were also avid hunters.